GrupoDiana/BRT-Documentation/docs/osc/source.md

 ### **/source/setDirectivity**

-Assigns a directivity which has been previously loaded using the command `/resources/loadDirectivityTF`.
+Assigns a directivity which has been previously loaded using the command `/resources/setDirectivity`.

 #### Syntax

-`/source/setDirectivity <string source_id> <string DirectivityTF_id>`
+`/source/setDirectivity <string source_id> <string directivity_id>`

 `source_id`: identifier assigned to the sound source for further references to it

-`DirectivityTF_id`: identifier of the directivity which was assigned when using the command `/resources/loadDirectivityTF`
+`directivity_id`: identifier of the directivity which was assigned when using the command `/resources/setDirectivity`

 #### Return

-`/control/actionResult /source/setDirectivity <string DirectivityTF_id> <bool setDirectivity> <string description>`
+`/control/actionResult /source/setDirectivity <string directivity_id> <bool setDirectivity> <string description>`

 The return confirmation refers to the `source_id`, indicating `setDirectivity=true` if the action has been successfully performed and `setDirectivity=false` if not.
 In both cases a `description` is added to give more details.